Importance of Smoke Alarms

 - Practice often.
 It is important to conduct regular home fire drills and to make sure everyone in your home knows how to get out and stay out in the event of a fire.
 Fire drills aren't just for schools - they are important at home, too.

 - You can prevent a fire.
 Cooking and smoking cause many home fires.
 Space heater and candles also pose special dangers.
 By controlling all sources of heat and fire and checking your home for dangers, you can prevent common types of household fires.

 - Contact Us.
 For more information about our smoke alarm program, call us at 703-737-8093 and leave us a message or email us.

-Time Change - Time to Change Your Batteries
+Time Change - Time to Check Your Batteries

-When you change your clock in March and November, change your smoke alarm batteries!
+When you change your clock in March and November, check your smoke alarm batteries!